zydou/GFW/tor/README.md

     restart: always
 ```

-This will pulls the `zydou/tor` image tagged `latest` from Docker Hub if it is not already present on the local host.
+This will pull the `zydou/tor` image tagged with `latest` from Docker Hub if it is not already present on the local host.
 It then starts a container running a `tor` service and exposes the container's internal port `1080` to port `12345` of the host machine.

 Check out [all tags](https://hub.docker.com/r/zydou/tor/tags) if you need another version.